rbergmair/recruitment_challenge/so1rb_doc/EXPLORATION.md

   could be `horsepower`, which would also be a number.
-Now, you could easily use `horsepower` as an ordinal or cardinal number, perhaps as a feature in a linear discriminant, but it would be complete nonsense to do this, with `car_type`, despite the fact that both of them, prima facie, look like numbers.
+Now, you could easily use `horsepower` as an ordinal or cardinal number, perhaps as a feature in a linear discriminant, but it would be complete nonsense to do this with `car_type`, despite the fact that both of them, prima facie, look like numbers.
 This is a common rookie mistake.
 - Another thing that's noteworthy here, is that the proportion of positives never crosses the 50% boundary.
 If there were values for